 Historically, we have funded operations from a combination of public and private equity financings, convertible loans from existing investors and borrowings under loan agreements.
-As of June 30, 2021, we did not have any convertible loans or any other borrowing structures in place.
+As of September 30, 2021, we did not have any convertible loans or any other borrowing structures in place.

-Currently, our principal source of liquidity consists of cash and cash equivalents totaling \$6.9 million, as June 30, 2021.
-During the six months ended June 30, 2021, our net loss was \$15.9 million, and it is likely that we will continue to experience operating losses into the future because we have not yet generated sufficient revenue levels needed to ensure profitability.
-Our cash balance during the quarter ended June 30, 2021, decreased by \$7.0 million primarily due to our loss from operations.
+Currently, our principal source of liquidity consists of cash and cash equivalents totaling \$10.2 million, as September 30, 2021.
+During the nine months ended September 30, 2021, our net loss was \$26.9 million, and it is likely that we will continue to experience operating losses into the future because we have not yet generated sufficient revenue levels needed to ensure profitability.
+Our cash balance during the quarter ended September 30, 2021, increased by \$3.0 million primarily due to our ATM program.
 Although we remain subject to the risks and uncertainties associated with the development and release of new products, among others, we believe our operations have been streamlined to enable us to conduct business more effectively and efficiently despite near term economic uncertainty.
 However, our liquidity has been negatively impacted by a decline in the sales of our legacy products while our next generation products are still under development.
 In addition, legal expenses related to our ongoing SEC investigation have been significantly higher than expected and may continue to impact our results in the foreseeable future.
-As a result, substantial doubt exists regarding our ability to continue as a going concern for a period of at least one year from the date of issuance for the unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q.
+In addition, the terms and conditions of applicable bylaws, certificates or articles of incorporation, agreements or applicable law may obligate us under certain circumstances to indemnify our current and former directors, officers, employees and underwriters in connection with certain of the matters disclosed in Note 11, Commitments and Contingencies.
+As a result of the foregoing, substantial doubt exists regarding our ability to continue as a going concern for a period of at least one year from the date of issuance for the unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q.

 To alleviate these conditions, our management is currently evaluating various funding alternatives and may seek to raise additional funds through the issuance of equity, mezzanine or debt securities, through arrangements with strategic or investment partners with greater resources or access to funds or through obtaining credit from government or financial institutions.
 As we seek additional sources of financing, there can be no assurance that such financing would be available to us on favorable terms or at all.
-Our ability to obtain additional financing in the debt and equity capital markets is subject to several factors, including market and economic conditions, our performance and investor sentiment with respect to us and our industry.
+Our ability to obtain additional financing in the debt and equity capital markets, including through our ATM Program, is subject to several factors, including market and economic conditions, our performance and investor sentiment with respect to us and our industry.
 See risk factor entitled "Our liquidity has been adversely impacted by our ongoing net losses, including as a result of declines in the sales of our legacy products while our next generation products are still under development and our ongoing SEC investigation, and there is no assurance that we will have sufficient liquidity to continue operations." in this Quarterly Report on Form 10-Q for additional information.

-Our cash balance as of July 31, 2021, was \$10.4 million.
+Our cash balance as of October 31, 2021, was approximately \$17.5 million.